tamelabe/PostgreSQL_bootcamp/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please rewrite a SQL statement from Exercise #02 with the next rules
+Please write a SQL statement to see restaurants are grouping by visits and by orders and joined with each other by using restraunt name.
+You can use internal SQLs from Exercise 02 (restaurants by visits and by orders) without limitations of amount of rows.

+Additioanlly, please add the next rules.
 - calculate a sum of orders and visits for corresponding pizzeria (be aware, not all pizzeria keys are presented in both tables).
 - sort results by `total_count` column in descending mode and by `name` in ascending mode.
 Take a look at the data sample below.